Tata Starbucks: History

 Starbucks opened the largest coffee-forward store in the country at Vittal Mallya Road, Bangalore on 18 March 2019.
 The store measures 3,000 sq ft, and is Starbucks' 140th outlet in India.
 Tata Starbucks opened 25 stores in 2017–18 and 30 in the 2018–19 fiscal year.
 On 21 February 2019, CEO Navin Gurnaney announced that Tata Starbucks would transition to using only compostable and recyclable packaging materials across all its stores from June 2020.

 Starbucks announced its entry into the Gujarat market on 7 August 2019.
 The company simultaneously opened five stores in Surat and Ahmedabad the next day.
 Starbucks' flagship store in the state is located at Prahlad Nagar, Ahmedabad and offers more vegetarian options than other Indian outlets.
 CEO Navin Gurnaney stated that the company would open more than 30 stores in the 2019–20 fiscal year, of which 11 had already opened.
 The company opened its 170th outlet and the first in Vadodara in December 2019.
 The first drive-through Starbucks outlet in India was opened at Zirakpur, Punjab on 13 July 2020.
 The company opened its 200th store at Amritsar, Punjab on 22 October 2020.
 Starbucks entered into Madhya Pradesh in February 2021 by opening 3 stores in Indore and Bhopal with further expansion plans in Indore.
 Starbucks entered Rajasthan by opening 2 stores in Jaipur in August 2021.

 On 10 February 2021, the company announced that Navin Gurnaney was stepping down as CEO.
 Sushant Dash, who is currently President, Packaged beverages at Tata Consumer Products, replaced him as CEO effective 1 May 2021.
 Tata Starbucks opened 40 new stores in 2020–21, including expanding to 7 new cities, and the company opened 50 new stores in 2021–22, including expanding to 8 new cities.

+In 2023, the company launched an advertisement campaign called #ItStartsWithYourName, featuring the transgender model and actress Siya Malasi.